 (A3)

 Starting from the (without loss of generality) initial condition p00…0(t=0)=1 and zero probability for all other states, we determine the probabilities p(t) for all states, insert these probabilities into the equation system to determine the probabilities for time t=2t, and so on, until the unique steady state is reached where the probabilities do not change any more.
 The probability of observing field i occupied then is the sum the probabilities of all states in which field i is occupied.

+Inserting these probabilities into eq.
+(4) leads to eq.
+(6) for two fields.
+The first order necessary condition is given by

 Acknowledgements

-We acknowledge financial support from the Xunta de Galicia, Consellería de Innovación e Industria (project 08MDS032300PR), and RAPID TRADE DETAILS HERE.
+We acknowledge financial support from the Xunta de Galicia, Consellería de Innovación e Industria (project 08MDS032300PR), the NSF as part of the joint NSF-NIH-USDA Ecology and Evolution of Infectious Diseases program (grant 1414374), and the UK Biotechnology and Biological Sciences Research Council (grant BB/M008894/1).

 References